 - The climb in the last 4-5 km of Leh is a killer.
 Especially because it will be noon by now and sun at its peak.

 - Ride up to the Fort Road in Leh where you have plenty of places to stay and eat.

 - Mobile Phone starts working in Upshi.

 I hope this itinerary of cycling from Manali to Leh helps you plan your bicycle adventure to Ladakh.
-As you see it is more in the mind than the actual fitness plus the way you plan your Leh Ladakh trip.
+As you see, it is more in mind than the actual fitness plus the way you plan your Leh Ladakh trip.
 Once you reach Leh, you can do cycling around Leh – Ladakh before climbing to Khardung La to end this adventure trip.

 This article completes my series of Leh Ladakh bike trip blog.
 Please give a shoutout to me in case you need any help in preparing for a cycling trip on Manali Leh Highway or to Ladakh.
 I would be happy to help.

 If you know your friends or family who is planning a trip to Ladakh, do share this article with them to help them make a memorable Ladakh trip.